EPCCed/prace-spark-for-data-scientists/Hadoop/lab_exercises/README_python.md

 Finally, we can now run the job on Hadoop.
 Run the following command on a single line:

-    $HADOOP_HOME/bin/hadoop jar $HADOOP_HOME/share/hadoop/tools/lib/hadoop-streaming-3.2.0.jar
+    $HADOOP_HOME/bin/hadoop jar $HADOOP_HOME/share/hadoop/tools/lib/hadoop-streaming-3.2.0.jar \
-      -files src/map.py,src/reduce.py
+      -files src/map.py,src/reduce.py \
-      -input pg*.txt -output wordCountResult
+      -input pg*.txt -output wordCountResult \
       -mapper map.py -reducer reduce.py

 This will create a directory called `wordCountResult` on HDFS.
-Note that if this directory already exists the job will fail so if you run the program multiple times choose a different output directory or delete the directory before running the job (`hadoop fs -rm -r wordCountResult`).
+Note that if this directory already exists the job will fail so if you run the program multiple times choose a different output directory or delete the directory before running the job (`hdfs dfs -rm -r wordCountResult`).

 If you see an error like that shown below then this will be because you have a space the path to your directory.
 Do not use directory name with spaces when using Hadoop.